What is GCash?

 Cashing in: How do I put money into my account?

-Now that we have installed and verified our GCash account (GCash has even given us Php 1.00 for our troubles), let’s now dive into our cash-in options to put money into our account.
-There are three main methods: Over-the-counter, Online Banking and Remittance.
+Now that we have installed and verified our GCash account, let’s now dive into our cash-in options to put money into our account.
+There are three main ways: Over-the-counter, Online Banking, and Remittance.

 1. Cashing-in Over-the-Counter